Karthik110699/procyonts-website/COMPLETE_WEBSITE_CONTENT.md

 "Join a diverse team of experts who value collaboration, learning, and mutual success."

 **Competitive Benefits:**
-"Comprehensive benefits package including health insurance, retirement plans, and professional development opportunities."
+"Competitive salary, comprehensive benefits, and opportunities for professional growth and development."

 **Global Impact:**
 "Work on projects that make a difference for leading organizations worldwide."